chef/monitoring-integration-automate/prometheus/prometheus_msteams_Integration_and_Notification.md

 ```

 ## MS Team Alert Example
-The below screenshot shows the example of prometheus alerts in MSTeams.
+The below screenshot shows an example of prometheus alerts in MSTeams.
 ![Alert Example](./images/msteam-5.png)